webdjoe/pyvesync/README.md

 `VeSyncAirFryer158.is_paused` - Returns true if air fryer is paused and can be resumed

-`VeSyncAirFryer158.remaining_time` - Returns minutes remaining based on timestamp of last API return when air fryer is running
+`VeSyncAirFryer158.remaining_time` - Returns minutes remaining based on timestamp of last API return when air fryer is running.
+Returns `None` if not running

 `VeSyncAirFryer158.fryer_status` - Dataclass that contains the status of the air fryer.
 The attributes of this dataclass are directly accessible from the `VeSyncAirFryer158` properties and **should not be directly set.**

 ##### Air Fryer Methods